bangadang/stackIT/FS25/Dataengineering.md

  - There are two types of ETL
 	 - **batch processing**: data is processed in batches o defines size or time values and requires space for buffering
 	 - **real time processing**: data is processeed item by item continuously.
 Every item can only be seen once.
- - a variation of ETL ist ELT where the data transformatoin is done withing the warehouse, after loading. the goal is to to do the transformation using sql statements
+ - a variation of ETL ist ELT where the data transformatoin is done within the warehouse, after loading.
+ - The goal is to to do the transformation using sql statements

  ### extract
  -  data is collected from one or several sources and held in temporary storage